• Resources

 Credit vs Debit – Functional and Conceptual Difference

-Understanding what is debit and credit is important for anyone who handles money, runs a business, or studies finance.
+Understanding what debit and credit is important for anyone who handles money, runs a business, or studies finance.
 Both words describe opposite movements of value.
 Debit shows what is given or spent, and credit shows what is received or owed.
 Together, they keep financial records balanced and clear.

 When these two sides work correctly, they explain where money comes from and how it is used.
 This balance is the foundation of every financial statement, from a small shop ledger to a corporate account.